 What Does 'Online Nursing Program' Really Mean?

 Let's get this out of the way immediately: there is no 100% online pre-licensure nursing program — ADN or BSN — that leads to the NCLEX-RN and RN licensure.
 Clinical rotations, meaning supervised hands-on patient care in hospitals, clinics, and community settings, are required by every state board of nursing and every accrediting body including CCNE and ACEN.
-What does exist are hybrid programs that deliver classroom content like lectures, exams, and discussions online while requiring in-person clinical rotations, skills labs, and simulation.
-The online portion covers didactic learning.
-The clinical portion is always face-to-face.
+What does exist are hybrid programs that deliver classroom content like lectures, exams, and discussions online while still requiring in-person clinical rotations, skills labs, and simulation.
+This is similar to what students should expect when researching online LVN programs: the academic portion may be partly online, but hands-on nursing training still has to happen in person.

-So what IS legitimately fully online?
+So what is legitimately fully online?
 RN-to-BSN bridge programs for working nurses who are already licensed RNs with clinical experience.
-These programs focus on leadership, nursing research, community health, and evidence-based practice — academic content, not clinical skills you've already demonstrated through your RN license.
-RN-to-BSN programs are widely available fully online, typically take one to two years, and cost $10,000 to $30,000.
+These programs focus on leadership, nursing research, community health, and evidence-based practice — academic content rather than the bedside skills already demonstrated through RN licensure.
+RN-to-BSN programs are widely available fully online, typically take one to two years, and often cost $10,000 to $30,000.
 Some MSN and DNP programs also have significant online components with clinical requirements.
 If you see a pre-licensure program marketed as 100% online with no clinical requirement, treat it with extreme caution.